apache/nuttx/configs/sim/README.txt

   of the ROMFS file systems at apps/examples/unionfs/atestdir and btestdir.

+  Here is some sample output from the test:

+    NuttShell (NSH)
+    nsh> unionfs
+    Mounting ROMFS file system 1 at target=/mnt/a with source=/dev/ram4
+    Mounting ROMFS file system 2 at target=/mnt/b with source=/dev/ram5
+    nsh> ls /mnt/unionfs/adir
+    /mnt/unionfs/adir:
+     ..
+     asubdir/
+     adirfile.txt
+     bsubdir/
+     bdirfile.txt

+  adir/ exists in both file system 1 and file system 2.
+Above you are looking at the merged content.
+The unified directory listing is showing files from both file systems in their respective adir/ subdirectory.
+  The file adirfile.txt exists in both file system 1 and file system 2 but the version if file system 2 is occluded by the version in file system 1.
+  The only way that you can which are looking at is by cat'ing the file:

+    nsh> cat /mnt/unionfs/adir/adirfile.txt
+    This is a file in directory adir on file system 1

+  The file on file system 1 has correctly occluded the file with the same name on file system 2.  bdirfile.txt, however, only exists on file system 2, so it is not occluded:

+    nsh> cat /mnt/unionfs/adir/bdirfile.txt
+    This is another file in directory adir on file system 2

+  You can see the files in the two file systems before they were unified at apps/examples/unionfs/atestdir and btestdir.

 ustream

   This is the same as the nsh configuration except that it includes